bryanmcnett/hexprism/README.md

 }
 ```

-This is more efficient because reads only three values into memory for the vast majority of objects: minA, minB, and minC.
+This is more efficient because it reads only three values into memory for the vast majority of objects: minA, minB, and
+minC.
 The remaining five values are read only in the unlikely event that the initial triangle check passes.

 We could attempt to never read Z into memory, unless the initial hexagon check passes.
 But making decisions (branching)
 itself consumes energy, and the first decision we made - the decision to reject objects or investigage further, based on